Daniel-KM/Omeka-plugin-LinkifyUrl/README.md

 [Linkify URL] is a plugin for [Omeka] that converts an url in the specified fields into a link via an internal filter.

+The plugin is just a quick code to show how to do a standard filter on metadata (see the [issue] on the Omeka forum).

 Installation
 ------------